hi-yi/Austin-Airport/ABIA.md

 ![](ABIA_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

 Months in vacation, which is December, March, June, have higher proportion of delayed flight.
-However, fall season from September to November, the rate tend to be lower.
+However, in fall season from September to November, the rate tend to be lower.

 ``` r